Energizer (NYSE:ENR) Issues FY 2021 Earnings Guidance

 Energizer (NYSE:ENR) updated its FY 2021 earnings guidance on Tuesday.
 The company provided EPS guidance of $3.300-3.500 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.460.
 The company issued revenue guidance of $2.88 billion-2.94 billion, compared to the consensus revenue estimate of $2.93 billion.

-Several research firms recently weighed in on ENR.
-Morgan Stanley lifted their target price on shares of Energizer from $54.00 to $56.00 and gave the company an overweight rating in a report on Tuesday, May 11th.
+A number of equities analysts recently commented on the company.
+Zacks Investment Research raised Energizer from a hold rating to a buy rating and set a $53.00 target price on the stock in a report on Tuesday, April 20th.
+JPMorgan Chase & Co. raised their target price on Energizer from $51.00 to $52.00 and gave the stock a neutral rating in a report on Friday, April 16th.
+Morgan Stanley raised their target price on Energizer from $54.00 to $56.00 and gave the stock an overweight rating in a report on Tuesday, May 11th.
 They noted that the move was a valuation call.
-Zacks Investment Research raised shares of Energizer from a hold rating to a buy rating and set a $53.00 price target for the company in a research report on Tuesday, April 20th.
-The Goldman Sachs Group cut shares of Energizer from a buy rating to a neutral rating and decreased their price target for the company from $53.00 to $46.00 in a research report on Wednesday, February 24th.
-Deutsche Bank Aktiengesellschaft raised their price target on shares of Energizer from $54.00 to $56.00 and gave the company a buy rating in a research report on Monday, May 3rd.
-Finally, JPMorgan Chase & Co. raised their price target on shares of Energizer from $51.00 to $52.00 and gave the company a neutral rating in a research report on Friday, April 16th.
-Three analysts have rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
-Energizer currently has an average rating of Buy and a consensus target price of $52.80.
+Finally, Deutsche Bank Aktiengesellschaft raised their target price on Energizer from $54.00 to $56.00 and gave the stock a buy rating in a report on Monday, May 3rd.
+Three investment analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company.
+The company currently has a consensus rating of Buy and a consensus price target of $52.80.

-The company also recently disclosed a quarterly dividend, which was paid on Tuesday, June 15th.
-Stockholders of record on Monday, May 24th were given a dividend of $0.30 per share.
+The business also recently declared a quarterly dividend, which was paid on Tuesday, June 15th.
+Investors of record on Monday, May 24th were given a $0.30 dividend.
 The ex-dividend date was Friday, May 21st.
-This represents a $1.20 annualized dividend and a dividend yield of 2.81%.
-Energizer’s dividend payout ratio (DPR) is currently 51.95%.
+This represents a $1.20 annualized dividend and a yield of 2.82%.
+Energizer’s dividend payout ratio is currently 51.95%.

 About Energizer